 - Fulfill your sacramental needs, including baptism, Communion and anointing of the sick

-Spiritual and emotional support can help you, as a medical professional, provide the best care to your patients.
-That’s why Pastoral Care staff:
+Spiritual and emotional support can help you, as a team member, provide the best care.
+That’s why pastoral care staff:

-- Coordinate an Angel Tree program that helps hospital employees brighten the holidays for their coworkers and their children
+- Coordinate an Angel Tree program that helps hospital team members brighten the holidays for their coworkers and their children.